SHAP-XRT: The Shapley Value Meets Conditional Independence Testing: Hypothesis testing via the Shapley value

-The proof is included in \cref{proof:global_p_bound}.
-A straightforward implication of this result is that, given a desired significance level $\alpha$, one can reject $H^{\text{global}}_{0,j}$ when $\phi_j(x,g) \geq 1 - \alpha / 2$.
-However, recall from \cref{corollary:min_bound} that this condition implies that all individual SHAPLIT tests have exponentially small $p$-values in $n$, which suggests that this procedure has low power.
-More precisely, $H^{\text{global}}_{0,j}$ is false as soon as one $H^{\SHAPLIT}_{0,j,C}$ is false, but $\phi_j(x,g) \geq 1 - \alpha / 2$ only when \emph{all} SHAPLIT tests have small $p$-values.
-This highlights the suboptimality of the Shapley value from a general conditional independence testing perspective, which is specific to the way a global null is defined.
-At the same time, and importantly, \cref{thm:main_bound,corollary:global_p_bound} open the door to variations of the Shapley value inspired by more sophisticated ways of combining $p$-values other than averaging, which may prove more powerful in practice while guaranteeing false positive rate control.
-We consider these potential extensions as a part of future work.
+Finally, \cref{corollary:global_p_bound,corollary:large_shapley} open the door to variations of the Shapley value inspired by more sophisticated and powerful ways of combining $p$-values other than averaging, which may provide more effective in practice while guaranteeing false positive rate control.
+We consider these potential extensions as part of future work.

-\section{EXPERIMENTS}
+\section{Experiments}

-We now present three experiments that showcase how the SHAPLIT procedure can be used in practice to explain machine learning predictions, contextualizing the Shapley value from a statistical viewpoint.
+We now present three experiments, of increasing complexity, that showcase how the SHAP-XRT procedure can be used in practice to explain machine learning predictions, contextualizing the Shapley value from a statistical viewpoint.
+All code to reproduce experiments will be made publicly available.